Elements of an Effective Cybersecurity Plan

 If all the components of your plan are in place, you can alert all the personnel and risk management programs related to cybersecurity at a moment’s notice.
 Visibility is another key factor when an incident occurs.
 It’s best if you can see who has accessed the network, what systems, and at what time (a hallmark of Privileged Access Management systems), to gather as much intel as possible.

 Want to learn more?
-Get the whitepaper to see how PAM can work for you!
+Get in touch with our expert team and see how PAM can work for you!